can3p/can3p.github.io/_posts/2018-05-31-client-writeup-intro.md

     ))
 ```

+Unfortunately this workaround doesn't behave well in Emacs slime
+session.

 ### Storing passwords

-Next two are not Common Lisp specific but might be of interest for
+Next two are not Common Lisp specific but might be of interest for the
-curious.
+curious ones.
 Since I read the password I wanted to store it to avoid
-asking again and again.
-However, I wasn't fond of storing it in clear
+asking for it again and again.
+However, I wasn't fond of storing it in
-text and decided to explore system-specific solutions
+clear text and decided to explore system-specific solutions.

-Mac os is perfect in this case because of built-in program `security`
+Mac os is perfect in this case because of built-in program
-that allows to store and retrieve passwords.
-For Linux (Ubuntu in
+[security][mac os security] that allows to store and retrieve
-particular) there are no built-ins, however, after some search
+passwords.
+For Linux (Ubuntu in particular) there are no built-ins,
+however, after some search I found [secret tools][libsecret] that
+provided similar functionality:

 ```common_lisp
 (defun get-password-cmd (login url)